EveryOneIsGross/defaultmodeAGENT/readme.md

 # defaultMODE: Emergent Self-Regulating AI Entities

-`defaultMODE` is a Python framework for creating Discord-based AI agents that exhibit genuine learning and evolution over time, by focusing on at inference *selective attention* and *memory refinement*, drawing inspiration from abstracted models of human brain function.
+`defaultMODE` is a Python framework for creating Discord-based AI agents that exhibit genuine learning and evolution over time, by focusing on at inference-time *selective attention* and *memory refinement*, drawing inspiration from abstracted models of human brain function.
 The emphasis is on long-term persistence and the emergence of complex behavior from simple, well-defined fundamentals.
 Most multi-turn/multi-user bots exhibit confusion about their role and reward signals over time, large cloud models excel at grokking who they are and the masks they wear in conversation, while smaller open source models can collapse into mirroring the 'USER' after one turn.

-Managing an agentic prompt context is a dark art.
+Managing an agentic prompt context is a dark art...
 This cognitive framework is designed to be an "animated skeleton", where you can remove as many bones as you need to ensure even the smallest models maintain longterm coherence and shape without collapsing. 💀

+# Features and Abilities

+- Channel vs DM memory siloing and context switching - Intelligent context boundaries that respect privacy and conversation scope
+- Youtube and Website grokking from shared links - Using novel "skim" reading algorithm instead of narrow chunking for holistic content understanding
+- Mentioning logic for agent 2 agent interaction and collaboration - Based on shared experience and noted expertise for emergent team dynamics
+- Easily defined prompt library - For bespoke NL persona and agent-personalising-memory "style", creating emergent preferences over time
+- Always dreaming ticker for lightweight background memory processing - Without rigid graph boundaries and baked embeddings, mimicking natural memory consolidation
+- Discord first data conditioning - All user name logic, message limit chunking and block formatting elegantly considered for seamless integration
+- Sovereignty-forward architecture - Despite DISCORD API and SOTA cloud services, framework focuses on running your infrastructure on your own servers/PC
+- Full auditing and logging suite - Comprehensive tracking in both SQL and JSONL formats for complete observability
+- Neurologically-inspired memory architecture - Default Mode Network (DMN) processor creates continuous background thought generation through associative memory walks
+- Adaptive emotional regulation - Integrated amygdala response system that modulates conversation temperature based on memory density and context richness
+- Hippocampus-style memory reranking - Hybrid lexical-semantic scoring system that blends keyword search with vector embeddings for human-like memory recall
+- Dynamic personality evolution - Memory density feedback loops create emergent conversational patterns that adapt the agent's personality over time
+- Bidirectional cognitive feedback - Background processing continuously reshapes memory landscape while informing real-time conversational behavior

 ---